 The granules are rain and snow resistant and won’t wash off or dissolve too quickly.
 One application can last around 30 to 45 days.

-The Garden Secrets Ultrasonic Animal Repellent doesn’t just repel deer; it can also deter birds, raccoons, skunks, rodents, and more.
+From GARDEN SECRETS, the Solar Ultrasonic Animal Repellent doesn’t just repel deer; it can also deter birds, raccoons, skunks, rodents, and more.
 It uses ultrasonic frequencies which bother pests but are mostly undetectable to the human ear.

 Since there are no chemicals, this device is safe to use around children.
 But it’s important to keep in mind that the noises may be detectable by household pets.